jvujnovic/AetherLife/legal/terms_of_service.md

 ## 6. Limitation of Liability

-In no event shall [AtresCode Llc.] be liable for indirect, incidental, special, consequential, or punitive damages arising out of the use of the App.
+In no event shall [AtresCode d.o.o.] be liable for indirect, incidental, special, consequential, or punitive damages arising out of the use of the App.

 ## 7. Changes to the Terms